top of page

 • Check for damage or corrosion

-• Test that the lights on a connected trailer would function correctly
+• Test that the lights on a connected trailer function correctly

 Towbar Type and Fitment